networknext/next/docs/operator_guide_to_aws_relays.md

 It's common to have to iterate back and forth a bit, for example if the instance type is not available in the datacenter then AWS will error out here until you pick an instance type that is available.

-Once terraform apply has completed successfully, remember that you must once again commit the database.bin to the backend runtime for your changes to take effect.
+Once the terraform apply has completed successfully, remember that you must once again commit the database.bin to the backend runtime for your changes to take effect.
 For example:

 ```console
 cd ~/next